 - allergic reactions to medications or foods

-- arthritis, including gonoccocal arthritis (caused by gonorrhea); osteoarthritis; pseudogout (characterized by sudden, painful swelling); psoriatic arthritis (which can accompany the skin condition psoriasis); reactive arthritis (swelling and pain triggered by an infection elsewhere in the body); septic arthritis (a painful infection that traveled to the joint through the bloodstream)
+- arthritis, including osteoarthritis; pseudogout (characterized by sudden, painful swelling); psoriatic arthritis (which can accompany the skin condition psoriasis); reactive arthritis (swelling and pain triggered by an infection elsewhere in the body); septic arthritis (a painful infection that traveled to the joint through the bloodstream); or gonoccocal arthritis (caused by gonorrhea)

-- bone disease or bone infection, including avascular necrosis or osteonecrosis (the death of bone tissue due to a lack of blood supply); osteomyelitis (bone infection); Paget's disease of bone (affecting the pelvis, skull, spine, or legs); facet joint disorders (affecting the cervical or lumbar spine); and Rickets (a softening and weakening of bones in children, usually due to a severe vitamin D deficiency).
+- bone disease, including avascular necrosis or osteonecrosis (the death of bone tissue due to a lack of blood supply); osteomyelitis (bone infection); Paget's disease of bone (affecting the pelvis, skull, spine, or legs); facet joint disorders (affecting the cervical or lumbar spine)

 - cancer (bone cancer or leukemia)